fluidself/fluidself.org/_books/health-and-fitness/perfect-health-diet.md

 - Iodine: 225 micrograms (unnecessary on days when seafood is eaten)

-- (Lithium: 2.5 milligrams--a 5-milligram tablet cut into halves)
+- (Lithium: 2.5 milligrams—a 5-milligram tablet cut into halves)

 - (Silicon: 5 to 25 milligrams)